Spasenie

-Spasenie is a Belarusian Christian and pop rock band from Brest, which was created in 1989.
+Spasenie is a Belarusian Christian and pop rock band from Brest, which formed in 1989.

 History

-The band was formed in August 1989, when around a guitarist, a violinist, a saxophonist (young musicians gave an impromptu concert in Brest city’s central park) spontaneously gathered about 150 people.
-The boys were just playing music, and suddenly, after the ending of one of songs, they heard applause behind themselves.
-Touched, the players realized that there is a need to come together in a band.
+The band was formed in August 1989, when an impromptu concert they gave in Brest City Park spontaneously gathered about 150 people.
+After the performance, the players soon formed the band.

-In the same year, they started to rehearse, wrote first songs and, a few months later, were invited to tour across Yakutia.
+In the same year, they started to rehearse, wrote the first songs and, a few months later, were invited to tour across Yakutia.

-To its 17th anniversary, the band gave a big concert with the orchestra at the Palace of the Republic, which recording was released on the DVD "17 Live" in 2006.
+For the band's 17th anniversary, they gave a big concert with the orchestra at the Palace of the Republic, which recording was released on the DVD 17 Live in 2006.

 A feature of the band is that music is written by not one but all members.

-The band has been very often toured abroad: with performances, musicians attended the Baltic countries, Ukraine, Romania, Poland, Germany, Canada, Russia, the US, the UK, South Korea, South Africa, and more regions.
+The band has very often toured abroad: with performances, musicians attended the Baltic countries, Ukraine, Romania, Poland, Germany, Canada, Russia, the US, the UK, South Korea, South Africa, and more regions.

 On August 3, 2019, the band celebrated the 30th anniversary with a major concert with the orchestra at Lenin Square in Brest.